 As a result of our experience ministering across the body of Christ, we have seen over and over again the need for encouraging Christian pastors and leaders.
 We have tried to do that.
 Thousands of ministers are leaving the ministry each year primarily because of discouragement.
 We can most certainly identify with the discouragement, defeat and disillusionment.
 We believe that it is possible that the Lord is leading us into a full-time ministry of encouragement for the remainder of our ministry lives.

 On Sunday, December 28, 2003, while traveling from Texas to Alabama, the Lord gave me, in an instant, a mind picture of a new ministry which I believe is a ministry for us.
-There was a mental picture of Anne and me traveling in an RV vehicle going from church to church across America encouraging pastors, church staff, and churches.
+There was a mental picture of Anne and me traveling from church to church across America encouraging pastors, church staff, and churches.
 It appeared that we would travel down the roads of America, stopping at every church, encouraging and praying for the pastor, staff, and church.
 We would, in turn, leave a small gift of appropriate reading materials for the pastor.
 On Sundays and Wednesdays we would stop and visit various churches, again blessing, encouraging, and praying for them.